 How many words can you make from these letters?
 Make words of any length, but use each letter no more than once per word.
 (If a letter is on the board twice you can use it twice.)
 Share your word lists in the comments.

-In two sentences tell me about your work in progress.
+In two sentences tell me what you have learned about writing recently.